After you identify major gifts prospects, you can create a moves management workflow in Bloomerang CRM.

 You can now work through the workflow to solicit a major gift with the prospect.

-Working Through the Workflow
+Work Through the Workflow

 The note with the Personal Cultivation Plan is at the center of the moves management workflow.
 As prospects are moved through the workflow, you’ll be updating the note to reflect progress and milestones.
 You can also use tasks to delegate work to solicitors, and interactions to reflect completed work.
 Always keep the note up-to-date with the latest information.